 When I started this project, I had no intention of doing anything other than making a few minor edits to the script for my own personal use.
 The whole thing kind of snowballed, however, and ended up being an enormous undertaking that more or less consumed my life for the past two months.
 Because there seems to be an interest from various people in a version of the script with the qualities that my work has, I eventually decided (actually with some reluctance) that I should release this version publicly, so that others could play the game this way too.

-My initial hesitation was very great, however, because I used Ted Woolsey Uncensored Edition as my base.
-I like that version a great deal because it has had so much excellent work done to it already, and I wanted to be able to retain it while editing the script in my own way.
-I will release my project as an addendum to TWUE, because I want to be up front about the fact that it contains a lot of elements that were worked on by other people.
-My script revisions ended up being so extensive that it no longer fit with that version's stated goal, which is to keep as much of the SNES dialog intact as possible and change only mistakes and censored elements, but mine should just be viewed as an alternative.
-In the near future I will be providing a list of translation issues from the videos that could be considered for any potential future update of TWUE.
+My hesitation was very great, however, because I initially used Ted Woolsey Uncensored Edition as my base.
+I like that version a great deal because it has had so much excellent work done to it, and I planned at first to retain it while editing the script in my own way.
+Over time my revisions ended up becoming so extensive that it no longer fit with that version's stated goal, so eventually I ended up making it a separate project rather than an addendum in order to simplify things for the end user.

 As of 7-25-2019, the project is titled Final Fantasy VI: Retranslated, and is available here: http://www.romhacking.net/hacks/4619/